lhbikos/ReCenterPsychStats/docs/11-ANCOVA.md

 ```
 Not surprisingly (since this single pairwise comparison is redundant with the omnibus ANCOVA), results suggest a statistically significant difference between the pre- and re-centered stages in the multivariate class.

-with this script I can obtain the covariate-adjusted (i.e., estimated marginal) means.
+With this script I can obtain the covariate-adjusted (i.e., estimated marginal) means.

 ```r